Andrew123Shi/Umalator/README.md

 ### Minor Bug Fixes

 Stamina skills are now correctly simulated in Skill Chart mode.
-Previously, all stamina skills showed 0.00 change because `withStaminaSyoubu()` counted stamina from both Self and Other skills.
-In comparison mode, both umas saw each other's stamina skills, so both got the same bonus, canceling the difference.
-This is fixed by only counting Self-perspective skills when calculating the stamina bonus.
+Previously, all stamina skills showed 0.00 change Skill Chart used to run in NoopHpPolicy and ignores HP/stamina consumption, whereas normal comparison mode uses GameHpPolicy.
+For those who'd like to ignore HP consumption, the option has been added as a toggle.

 The UI has been refined and polished.